Exporting models

 requested_neighbor_lists() List[NeighborListOptions][source]

-Get the neighbors lists required by the wrapped model or any of the child module.
+Get the neighbors lists required by the exported model or any of the child module.

 Return type: